-Despite the testing nature of the challenge, local people and agencies are fully committed to working together to develop a sustainable fishery.
-Well attended public consultation events held in Dumfries last year set the foundations for the future.
+Despite the testing nature of the challenge, local people and agencies were fully committed to working together to develop a sustainable fishery.
+Well attended public consultation events held in Dumfries set the foundations for the fishery research.
 The overwhelming desire of everyone who contributed was for a sustainable long-term cockle fishery and the need for a partnership of local community, industry and agencies working together towards common goals was recognised as the only way to achieve this.
-A Steering Group chaired by Marine Scotland has now been established to co-ordinate a broad range of complementary work-streams, all geared towards building a management model which will deliver safe and sustainable fishing practices for the future.
+A Steering Group chaired by Marine Scotland was established to co-ordinate a broad range of complementary work-streams, all geared towards building a management model to deliver safe and sustainable fishing practices for the future.

-A key part of the work currently underway includes a Scientific Study led by Marine Scotland which will test a Territorial User Rights for Fisheries (TURF) model for the management of the fishery.
+A key part of the work that took place included a Scientific Study led by Marine Scotland which tested a Territorial User Rights for Fisheries (TURF) model for the management of the fishery.
 The TURF approach works by awarding exclusive access to fishing areas to a clearly defined group and has proved to be effective in managing issues such as overfishing and weak economic returns in other parts of the world.
-The TURF study will test elements of proposed systems for:
+The TURF study tested elements of proposed systems for:

 1. Safe and controlled hand gathering of cockles on the beach

-The health and safety of cockle pickers is a primary concern and a new Solway Shore Awareness course is being trialled along with means of ensuring effective communication between cocklers and authorities.
-Fishermen will operate to an agreed harvest plan and activity will be strictly controlled and effectively communicated to local communities.
+The health and safety of cockle pickers is a primary concern and a new Solway Shore Awareness course was trialled along with means of ensuring effective communication between cocklers and authorities.
+Fishermen operated to an agreed harvest plan and activity was strictly controlled and effectively communicated to local communities.

 2. Transportation between the beach and a single collection point

-This includes development of bespoke documentation to track the movement of Solway cockles and to help ensure the trading of cockles only takes place at a single distribution centre.
+This included development of bespoke documentation to track the movement of Solway cockles and to help ensure the trading of cockles only took place at a single distribution centre.

 3. Fair and transparent payment of cocklers